-The United Nations system should define clear responsibilities for work on renewables: Various United Nations bodies, including FAO.
-IAEA, UNDP, UNDESA, UNEP, UNESCO, UNFCCC, UNIDO, WHO, and WMO, deal with renewables by offering advice and developing capacity.
+The United Nations system should define clear responsibilities for work on renewables: Various United Nations bodies, including FAO, IAEA, UNDP, UNDESA, UNEP, UNESCO, UNFCCC, UNIDO, WHO, and WMO, deal with renewables by offering advice and developing capacity.
 Here, the pooling of information and financial support must be better coordinated.
-Proposals to create a UN Energy body to facilitate coordination among UN entities working on energy should explicitly address the role of renewable energy in international assistance.
-Further, the UN Resident Coordinator system specifically address the role of renewable energy in meeting development objectives in all sectors that receive UN system support at the country level.
+Further, the UN Resident Coordinator system should specifically address the role of renewable energy in meeting development objectives in all sectors that receive UN system support at the country level.

-The WTO rules should promote renewables: This refers to international trade in renewable energy as instruments for sustainable development example, for bioenergy/biofuels, energy renewable technologies, and trade in green certificates among those electricity markets significant targets have been set to expand the use of renewables.
+The WTO rules should promote renewables: This refers to international trade in renewable energy as instruments for sustainable developmentexample. for bioenergy/biofuels, renewable energy technologies, and trade in green certificates among those electricity markets where significant targets have been set to expand the use of renewables.
 Governments, the WTO, and regional organisations like NAFTA, EU, and ASEAN should proceed rapidly to reduce trade barriers for renewable energy technologies as well as electricity and fuels from renewable sources.
 However, recognising that a key motivation for developing and industrialised countries to expand the use of renewable energy technologies is to reduce their import dependence (primarily fossil fuels), the removal of barriers to renewable energy should be accompanied by concrete measures for rapid technology transfer so as to reduce dependence on foreign technology.
 Negotiations on a multilateral energy subsidisation agreement could also help to level the playing field.